Virtualization-projects/rancher-labs-wiki/Service-Discovery-API-reference.md

 **LaunchConfig** - a config containing container create/start options.

-Gets defined on per service basis to segregate options that are specific to service orchestration and monitoring (lb, healthcheck) from the container specific create/start options (imageUuid, volumes, etc).
+Gets defined on per service basis to segregate options that are specific to service orchestration and monitoring (lb, healthcheck, scale) from the container specific create/start options (imageUuid, volumes, etc).

+**LB** - local Load Balancer implemented by Cattle.
+Sits in front of the service's containers.

 Use cases
 -----------